Concertación: History

+The Socialist governments (2000–2010)

 In that year, the coalition had two possible candidates: the Christian Democrats' Andrés Zaldívar and the Socialists' Ricardo Lagos.
 Primary elections were held to decide between the two.
 Lagos won the vote, and went on to defeat the UDI's Joaquín Lavín in the presidential election.
 However, since he got a plurality as opposed to a majority of the votes, a runoff vote was held, the first in Chilean history, in which Lagos won with 51% of the votes.

 In 2005, two candidates were again proposed: the Christian Democrats' Soledad Alvear, a former Minister of Foreign Affairs, and the Socialists' Michelle Bachelet, a former Minister of Defense.
 As before, the situation was to be resolved through a primary election.
 However, in May 2005, after months of internal disputes regarding her party's directives, Alvear withdrew from the presidential race, deciding instead to run for senator in Santiago.
 Bachelet therefore became the Coalition's candidate, and the second woman to run for Chilean President (the first being Communist leader Gladys Marín), competing with the UDI's Joaquín Lavín and RN's Sebastián Piñera.

 On 11 December 2005, Bachelet won with 45% of the votes, but was forced to compete with Piñera in a runoff election.
 In the same month, the coalition won 51.25% of the votes in the parliamentary elections, gaining 20 seats in the Senate and 65 seats in the Chamber of Deputies.
 This gave them a majority in both Houses for the first time.

 On 15 January 2006, the runoff was held.
 Bachelet won with nearly the 54% of the votes, becoming the first female president of Chile.
 She was also the fourth Coalition candidate and third Socialist to win.

+Bachelet took office as the first female president of Chile on March 11, 2006, thus beginning the fourth Concertación government.
+Her first year in office was marked by student protests, the Transantiago crisis—events that caused a sharp decline in public approval of the government—and the death of Augusto Pinochet in December 2006, in response to which the president refused to hold a state funeral or declare official mourning.
+Bachelet’s popularity began to recover midway through her term, characterized by a strong social emphasis through programs such as Chile Crece Contigo and Chile Solidario, as well as by the government’s handling of the 2008 global economic crisis; in this way, Bachelet concluded her term with a historic approval rating of 84%.